checkedc/checkedc-clang/clang/docs/checkedc/Testing.md

 In your build directory,

 - Checked C tests: `make -j nnn check-checkedc`
+- Checked C tests (for ARM target): `make -j nnn check-checkedc-arm`
 - clang tests: `make -j nnn check-clang`
 - All tests: `make -j nnn check-all`

 where `nnn` is replaced by the number of CPU cores that your computer has.

+Note: If you use CMake with ninja, then you can simply replace `make -j nnn` in the above commands with `ninja`.
+For exammple:

+    `ninja check-checkedc`

 ### From a command shell using the testing harness
 You can use the testing harness to run individual tests or sets of tests.